GFA Reportedly Begins Talks With Joachim Low Over Ghana Coaching Job

 Since his departure, several names have emerged as potential replacements.

-Hervé Renard is also in the frame.
-The experienced Frenchman is reportedly without a job after leaving his role in Saudi Arabia and remains a respected figure in African football.
+Hervé Renard is also in the frame, with the Frenchman reportedly without a job after leaving his role in Saudi Arabia and still a respected figure in African football.

 Ghana FA opens talks with Joachim Low